jhartley1412/Swimming_RecTeamApp/UX_persona_research.md

 UX Persona hypotheses

-3 Personas
+3 Personas;

     - Holly Matteo
         In her late 20s/early 30s, has an active lifestyle (enjoys running, being outside, eating healthy, etc).
 Single, lots a friends (outgoing), has a dog at home.
 Used to be on high school/college swim teams (mostly did it for the social aspect).
 Usually uses apps/social media like Facebook and Instagram.
         Uses app every Thursday/Friday and weekends to check/plan upcoming meets and assign swimmers to best strokes.
 Sees recreational team more as a social "fun" experience, less for competitive reasons.

     - Joe Pokey
         Young adult in his early 20s.
-Started recreational swim team in college for an extra curriclium activity.
-Not part of a Frat house, but is a big socialitte on campus.
+Started recreational swim team in college for an extra curriculum activity.
+Not part of a Frat house, but is a big socialite on campus.
 Get's average grades, usually playing video games or football with dormmates.
-        Has a competitive side, likes the thought of his team winning, and wouldn't mind becoming a swim coach later on in life (his dad was his little league socccor coach).
-The type to check app regulary and strategize his teams, and the opposing teams stats.
+        Has a competitive side, likes the thought of his team winning, and wouldn't mind becoming a swim coach later on in life (his dad was his little league soccer coach).
+The type to check app regularly and strategize his teams, and the opposing teams stats.
 Likes to have regular practices with team.

+    - Randy Grace
+        Mid to late 30s.
+Randy is part of a leisure recreational swim team for the health benefits.
+Her team is mainly older woman with families who are looking for a social activity that also doubles as exercise.
+She, and her fellow moms aren't shy when it comes to competition, but aren't about the sport for the glory.
+Most of their families are their audience during meets, and after each meet all the families go out for food or a picnic together.
+        Randy is the "captain," but really she's more of the "face of the team."
+A lot of decisions are made as a team, and less with one person calling all the shots.

 1 Feature; Planning/Scheduling an upcoming meet

 Holly's UX